awsdocs/aws-systems-manager-user-guide/doc_source/integrating_csi_driver.md

 **objects**
 A string containing a YAML declaration of the parameters to be mounted\.
 We recommend using a YAML multi\-line string or pipe \(\|\) character\.
 **objectName**
 The friendly name of the parameter\.
 This becomes the file name of the parameter in the Amazon EKS pod unless you specify `objectAlias`\.
-Use the `Name` of the parameter, not a full Amazon Resource Name \(ARN\)\.
+For Parameter Store this must be the `Name` of the parameter, and cannot be a full Amazon Resource Name \(ARN\)\.
 **jmesPath**
 \(Optional\) A map of the keys in the JSON encoded parameter to the files to be mounted in Amazon EKS\.
 The following example shows what a JSON encoded parameter looks like\.